Christina Milian: Relationships and children

 Milian met actor Nick Cannon on the set of their film, Love Don't Cost a Thing, in 2003, and they began dating.
 After being together for two and a half years, Milian ended her relationship with Cannon in 2005 because of his infidelity.

 After the production of So Amazin in 2006, Milian began dating Andre Lyon from the production group Cool & Dre.
 The pair dated until February 2009.

 In February 2009, reports emerged that Milian was dating musician The-Dream.
-In late May 2009, it was reported that Milian and The-Dream were getting married, and the couple celebrated their engagement party in Las Vegas in June.
+In late May 2009, it was reported that Milian and The-Dream would marry; the couple celebrated their engagement in Las Vegas in June.
 On September 4, 2009, Milian and The-Dream eloped and were married at the Little White Chapel in Las Vegas, Nevada.
 MTV reported that Milian and The-Dream would get married again in Rome, Italy, and then renew their vows in the US in front of family and friends.
 On September 11, 2009, it was announced that Milian and The-Dream were expecting their first child together.
 The pair separated in late 2009, after only three months.
 On February 26, 2010, Milian gave birth to a daughter.
 This was Milian's first child, and the fourth for The-Dream, who had three children with ex-wife Nivea.
 As a Catholic, she baptized her daughter into the faith.
 Two years after she and The-Dream separated, their divorce became finalized on October 23, 2011.

 In September 2010, Milian began dating James "Jas" Prince Jr., son of impresario James Prince, the founder and CEO of Rap-A-Lot Records.
 In April 2013, Milian and Prince became engaged.
 However, she moved out of the couple's home on June 19, 2014, and the couple called off their engagement.

 In July 2014, it was rumored she was dating rapper Lil Wayne, with whom she attended the ESPY Awards.
 They later confirmed their relationship in mid-2015.
 They split in August 2015 after collaborating on various singles, videos, and concert dates.

 Milian has been in a relationship with French singer M. Pokora since 2017.
 In July 2019, the couple announced they were expecting a baby boy together, who was born in January 2020.
 In December 2020, the couple announced they were expecting their second child together, and they were also married that month.
 In April 2021, they welcomed their second son.
 Since 2023, Milian has been living in France.
 She and her family previously lived in Hollywood before relocating to Paris.